8 Best Campgrounds in Canmore, Alberta

 If you prefer a mixture of urban and nature, Bow River Campground is ideal.
 If you lean more to the natural side and only plan a few trips to town or none at all, Three Sisters Campground and Lac des Arcs Campground are good options.
 Willow Rock Campground is farther east and is one of the best locations if you want to spend time in Kananaskis Country rather than in the parks farther west.

-Camping around Canmore is a great thing to do if you are visiting Alberta in summer, but be aware that this is mountain camping, so the nights will be cool (even cold), in the middle of summer.
+Camping around Canmore is mountain camping, so the nights will be cool, even in the middle of summer.
 Pack more clothes than you think you will need and bring warm sleeping bags or extra blankets.

 If you don't mind more driving, you may also want to consider camping in Kananaskis Country.
 These campgrounds are more spectacular than the ones near Canmore.